 I wrote “You Sing of a Longing” in 10 crazy days in June or August 2016.
 I was 22 and I’d received a rejection email from an American magazine and I wanted to assure myself that I could do whatever I wanted on the page.
 It’s the title story of my collection, the last one that I wrote.
 It was the story that freed me artistically.
 I await the day it will come true.

-It was shortlisted for The Gerald Kraak Prize in 2016 and a version of it appears in print in Pride and Prejudice: African Perspectives on Gender, Social Justice, and Sexuality (Jacana Media, 2017).
+A version of it appears in print in Pride and Prejudice: African Perspectives on Gender, Social Justice, and Sexuality (Jacana Media, 2017).
+A previous version of this one online ended with “I am homosexual.”
+The difference between that and “im gay”?
+Depends on who you ask.

 Here is my 2017 interview in Africa in Dialogue, where I talk about the story.